FLINT : Fast Library for Number Theory

 FLINT runs on most common platforms, including Linux, macOS and Windows on typical hardware configurations.

 Although FLINT itself is written in C, bindings are available for various general-purpose programming languages, including Python, Julia, Haskell and C++.
-Several computer algebra systems also rely on FLINT as a back-end library, including SageMath, Oscar, Singular, Macaulay2, Maple and Mathematica.
+Several computer algebra systems also rely on FLINT as a back-end library, including SageMath, OSCAR, Singular, Macaulay2, Maple and Mathematica.

 At the research frontier